 Sondra, we'll figure out how to keep your kids growing and improving their game.
 We love you and appreciate you and wish you well.

-We will be working to secure longer-term funding, but your immediate contribution will help us keep sending Mo Hylton to teach her class every Wednesday afternoon, produce two tournaments we promised Sondra she could host (November 17 and February 2) and provide coaching for her kids at tournaments including the upcoming National K-12 Championship in Orlando.
+We will be working to secure longer-term funding, but your immediate contribution will help us keep sending Mo Hylton to teach her class every Wednesday afternoon, produce a tournament we promised Sondra she could host (February 2) and provide coaching for her kids at tournaments including the upcoming National K-12 Championship in Orlando.
 Your assistance is greatly appreciated.

 The NSCF, in partnership with the Broward Education Foundation, has created the Next Move chess program to introduce chess in schools and in community programs.
 You can help establish a chess club at a Title 1 school or in a high needs community.
 A donation of $500 will cover the cost of 2 full day workshops for a teacher or a volunteer to be able to lead the club.
 Each workshop includes curriculum and content support, including online resources for the teacher.
 Funds may also support providing supplies (boards and demo pieces, clocks, demo boards and books) for the clubs.
 Your donation in any amount helps us grow chess for students of all grades across all of Broward County.
 Thank you.

 After 3 years of diligent work, our book "Great Moves: Learning Chess Through History" is finally available!

 Here's the back cover copy and some great endorsements from two of our early readers:

 “The development of a chess player runs parallel with chess itself; a study of the history of playing methods therefore has great practical value.” – Former World Chess Champion, Grandmaster Dr. Max Euwe